Public Health Overview

-Georgetown will continue to follow by DC Department of Health guidance regarding quarantine (e.g., travel and exposure) and isolation, which may change periodically.
+Georgetown will continue to follow DC Department of Health guidance regarding quarantine (e.g., travel and exposure) and isolation, which may change periodically.

-Isolation will be required for all individuals, including fully vaccinated individuals, who have a confirmed positive COVID-19 test result or are otherwise symptomatic, under investigation for COVID-19, or diagnosed with COVID-19 by a health professional even if their test result is negative.Back to Top
+Isolation will be required for all individuals, regardless of vaccination status, who have a confirmed positive COVID-19 test result or are diagnosed with COVID-19 by a health professional even if their test result is negative.Back to Top

 Reducing Community Spread